 Tom De Cock

 Opéra national de Lorraine, festival Musica, CCAM – Scène nationale de Vandoeuvre

 Recorded by France Musique, this concert will be broadcast on October 19, 2022 in Le Concert de 20h, presented by Arnaud Merlin.

-All the programs are available for replay and podcast on France Musique.
+All the programs are available for replay on France Musique.